aeroheim/midori/README.md

   // pass in a canvas DOM element const renderer = new BackgroundRenderer(document.getElementById('canvas'));

-  // the loadImage function returns a promise which you can use to load your images loadImage('url/to/image')
+  // the loadImage function returns a promise which you can use to load your images.
+  // the path can be a url or local path to a file.
+Make sure to check CORS if using a url. loadImage('url/to/image')
     // set background
     .then((image) => renderer.setBackground(image))